Last Updated on

 Meal #1 Thai-style Salmon with Peach and Cabbage Slaw

-Thai-style salmon with peach and cabbage slaw was the Sun Basket recipe that I decided to make on the first night.
+Thai-style salmon with peach and cabbage slaw was this meal plan recipe that I decided to make on the first night.
 The recipe came together faster than the 25-35 minute estimated time despite a few setbacks.
 I was really into the fact that they included fresh herbs like mint and cilantro.

 I ended up losing a few as they rolled off the counter or shot away from me while I was chopping.
 Despite a bit of a mess, everything looked great!